7 Popular Vegan Recipes Using Oregano

 4. Improves Gut Health

-Oregano has a number of health benefits for the gut.
-Gut parasites are a common cause of symptoms such as diarrhea, pain, and bloating.
+Oregano has several health benefits for the gut.
+Gut parasites commonly cause symptoms such as diarrhea, pain, and bloating.

-An older study gave 14 people who had gut symptoms as a result of a parasite 600 mg of oregano oil.
+An older study gave 14 people with gut symptoms due to a parasite 600 mg of oregano oil.
 All participants had a reduction in parasites after 6 weeks of daily treatment, and 77 percent were cured.

-Participants also reported fewer gut symptoms and less tiredness as a result of the symptoms.
+Participants also reported fewer gut symptoms and less tiredness due to the symptoms.

-Oregano may also aid in the prevention of a condition known as “leaky gut.”
-When the gut wall is damaged, bacteria and toxins are allowed to pass into the bloodstream.
+Oregano may also aid in preventing a condition known as “leaky gut.”
+When the gut wall is damaged, bacteria and toxins can enter the bloodstream.

 5. Manages Blood Sugar